 How does my W-4 form impact whether or not I receive a tax refund?

-Employers are required to withhold income taxes from each paycheck, and your W-4 form provides instructions to your employer on how much you would like withheld for your income taxes.
+Employers are required to withhold income taxes from each paycheck, and your W-4 form provides instructions to your employer on how much should be withheld for your income taxes.
 The IRS requires employers to have new employees complete a W-4 form.
 The W-4 form may also go to your state’s taxing authority if you live in a state that collects income tax.
+Some states have their own version of the W-4 form which is used to determine the amount of your state withholding.

 You can receive a refund when you file your tax return if more tax has been withheld from your income than you owe.
 If you still owe income taxes at tax filing time, even after withholding taxes all year, you may want to review your W-4 withholding selections to see if you are withholding enough from each paycheck.
 If you don’t withhold enough taxes from your paychecks, you may end up owing money at tax time.

 You can update your W-4 form at any time throughout the year.
 If you take a second job, get married, divorced, or have a baby, it may be a good idea to revisit your withholdings.
 Life changes such as these can have a major impact on your tax bracket, credits, deductions, and more.
-In addition to updating your form, the IRS also allows you to submit a new W-4 form.
-You may want to submit a new form if you want to increase the amount withheld from your paycheck due to concerns that you will owe money at the end of the year.
+You can update your W-4 form if you want to increase the amount withheld from your paycheck due to concerns that you will owe money at the end of the year.

 What steps do I take to fill out my W-4 form?